Gary Gold: London Irish

 Gold joined London Irish in July 2001 as forwards coach under newly appointed head coach Brendan Venter.
 The South African duo formed a strong partnership in their first year at London Irish, guiding their team to fourth on the table at the end of the regular 2001–02 Premiership Season.
 However they were knocked out at the quarter-finals stage, losing to Northampton Saints 38–14.
 However, in the European Challenge Cup, London Irish made it to the semi-final, only to lose to Welsh side Pontypridd RFC 33–27.
-Despite London Irish making the final in the major two competitions, they did make and win the final of the 2001–02 Powergen Cup, defeating the Saints 38–7.
+Despite London Irish making the final in the two major competitions, they did make and win the final of the 2001–02 Powergen Cup, defeating the Saints 38–7.

 The 2002–03 season proved more difficult than their debut season, failing to advance to knock-out rugby in any of the two major competitions, finishing ninth in the Premiership, and second in pool 5 of the 2002–03 Heineken Cup.
 At the end of that season, Venter left his role at London Irish and Gary Gold was promoted to head coach.

 Gold's first season in charge saw London Irish struggle further, finishing eighth in the Premiership, and being knocked out by Narbonne in the second round of the 2003–04 European Challenge Cup.
 His second season proved even more of a struggle, slipping to tenth in the Premiership and again being knocked out in the second round of the 2004–05 European Challenge Cup by Pau.
 An unimpressive stint as head coach of London Irish saw Gold leave the side at the end of the 2004–05 season to return to South Africa.